Lex-DRL/Navetsea-S3-AWPI/16 Sexy/README.md

 ## _Navetsea's F-IN (Face-in) skin set_
 # `Sexy` edition

+A special new torso for my skin, most suitable for slim and fit simmies.

 A sexy ideal toned body, new pale lips, and new knee design, new neck post.

 > I was editing female body when I got the idea to try the new female torso on male, after few adjustment and blending with the previous male torso, I found this new body is fantastic and brings more diversity to my skins.